 Students are responsible for taking final examinations during the published examination period.
-If an incapacitating illness prohibits taking a final examination, the student must notify his/her graduate program coordinator/head of department and provide complete documentation to the University Health Center in advance of the scheduled examination.
+If an incapacitating illness prohibits taking a final examination, the student must notify his/her graduate program coordinator/head of department and provide complete documentation to University Health Services in advance of the scheduled examination.

 Students who begin a final examination are expected to complete it unless a sudden and incapacitating illness requires urgent medical attention.
-A student whose condition is so serious that medical care is necessary must report immediately to the University Health Center.
+A student whose condition is so serious that medical care is necessary must report immediately to University Health Services.

-If the University Health Center determines that the medical condition prior to or during the scheduled examination period is serious enough to render a student incapable of taking or completing the examination then, based on the recommendation of the University Health Center, the relevant associate dean for graduate studies will determine whether a make-up examination can be completed or an I grade should be awarded and the make-up examination should be scheduled at the beginning of the next semester or summer term.
+If the University Health Services determines that the medical condition prior to or during the scheduled examination period is serious enough to render a student incapable of taking or completing the examination then, based on the recommendation of University Health Services, the relevant associate dean for graduate studies will determine whether a make-up examination can be completed or an I grade should be awarded and the make-up examination should be scheduled at the beginning of the next semester or summer term.
 For further details, refer to Incomplete Grades later in this section.